elvelive/discord-bot-js/README.md

 ```
 6. Run npm start in root folder and your bot should be up and running in a few seconds.

-Your folder structure should look something like this when you are done:
+Your folder structure should look something like this when you are done:<br>
 📦discord-bot-nodejs<br>
 ┣ 📂config<br>
 ┃ ┗ 📜config.json<br>